Birmingham Hip Resurfacing

 “All I can say is… Wow!
 I flew out here from San Diego after researching hip resurfacing for a couple of years.
 I chose wisely.“ - Kent

-Dr. Rogerson is among the first surgeons in this country and the first in Wisconsin to provide patients who suffer hip pain the remarkable new Birmingham Hip Resurfacing (BHR) technique.
-This alternative, which has been offered in Europe and other countries for more than a decade, finally won FDA approval in May 2006.
-It is the first FDA approved hip resurfacing system in the United States.
+Dr. Rogerson was among the first surgeons in this country and the first in Wisconsin to provide patients who suffer hip pain the remarkable Birmingham Hip Resurfacing (BHR) technique.
+This alternative, which has been offered in Europe and other countries for more than 15 years, finally won FDA approval in May 2006.
+It was the first FDA approved hip resurfacing system in the United States.
 Rather than replacing the entire hip joint, as in a total hip replacement, hip resurfacing simply shaves and caps a few centimeters of bone within the joint.

-As of April 1st 2011, Dr. Rogerson has performed 558 Birmingham hip resurfacing procedures and results have been extremely gratifying.
+As of July 1st, 2013, Dr. Rogerson has performed over 700 Birmingham hip resurfacing procedures and results have been extremely gratifying.

 “This is one of the most exciting procedures I’ve seen in years,” explains Dr. Rogerson.
 “I see hip resurfacing as the ideal solution for many young, active patients who suffer from hip pain.
 We are seeing patients who, through either extremely physical work or leisure, develop arthritic hip pain.
 They don’t intend to slow down.
 BHR is an alternative to total hip replacement that accommodates both age and lifestyle.
 In the past, I’ve even encouraged patients to seek treatment in Belgium because I didn’t want them to have to wait any longer for this great option.
 Now they can be treated close to home.”